-This document outlines the methods that underpin the NatHERS Whole of Home benchmark tool (AccuRate).
-The document is intended to transparently explain how NatHERS Whole of Home works, and guide commercial tool providers when developing Whole of Home tools for accreditation under the scheme.
-It is not mandatory for tool developers to adopt the methods outlined in this document; however, tools must meet the accuracy limits the Software Accreditation Protocol - Whole of Home 2022.1
+This document (the Method) outlines the methods that underpin the NatHERS Whole of Home benchmark tool (AccuRate) in assessing Whole of Home appliances (including centralised hot water systems in apartments) and systems for both new homes and existing homes.

-Part 1 'Whole of Home modules' provides an overview of each of the modules.
-Part 2 'Technical specifications' provides the equations and assumptions that support the modelling of energy performance for each of the modules, and other key settings.

-Part 2 includes methods for calculating the energy demand of a home's:
+Section 2, Whole of Home modules, provides an overview of each module.

+Section 3, Technical Specifications, provides the equations and assumptions that support the modelling of energy performance for each module, and other key settings.
+This section includes methods for calculating the energy demand of a home's:

 - heating and cooling appliances

 - hot water system

 - lighting

-- pool pump (future developments will include pool heating)

-- spa pump (future developments will include spa heating)
+- pool/spa pump

 - onsite solar photovoltaic (PV) system

 - onsite battery

 - plug loads (plug-in appliances)

-- · cooking appliances.
+- cooking appliances.

-Part 2 also outlines the method used for calculating the of a home for a Whole of Home assessment and the Whole of Home performance rating.
+Section 3.12 also outlines the method used for calculating of a home for a Whole of Home assessment and the Whole of Home performance rating.

 Please note that these methods are for Whole of Home assessments only.
-While they use aspects of the NatHERS thermal performance methods, the 2 are separate resources.
-See the NatHERS thermal method.2
+While they use aspects of the NatHERS thermal performance methods, the two are separate resources.
+See the NatHERS thermal method.